Everything you need to know about REST to get real work done. No gatekeeping. No jargon. Mercifully short.

 Not yet.
 Maybe someday, but don't hold your breath.
 If I ever do release a print edition, I will give a big discount to people who bought the digital edition.

 MOBI, EPUB, and PDF.
 That means you can read it just about anywhere.
 You can read it on your Kindle or other eReader, your computer, your iPad or phone.

 Does it have any DRM?

-Oh heck no. I believe that DRM is the wrong solution to the problem of piracy, and I have released this book without any form of protection other than this reminder that if you share this file you are taking money out of my pocket, which is kind of not awesome.
+Nope.
+I believe that DRM is the wrong solution to the problem of piracy, and I have released this book without any form of protection other than this reminder that if you share this file you are taking money out of my pocket, which is a jerk move.

 How do I get any updates?